-Parents refuse to send their children to Feenagh National School in Limerick which was condemned 35 years previously.
+Parents refuse to send their children to Feenagh National School which was condemned 35 years previously.

 Children in Feenagh, County Limerick, are enjoying an unscheduled extended school holiday.
 Their parents are keeping them at home in protest at the poor conditions at their local national school.